Abigail/Abigail.github.io/Src/AdventOfCode/2023/day-06.md

   it will not move at all, covering a distance of 0 millimeters.

-For the third race, we have plotted the distance the boat travels compared to how long the button was pressed:
+For the third race, we have plotted the distance the boat travels compared to how long the button was pressed.
+The record it drawn in purple.
+Green points indicate boats moving past the record, while red points indicate boats not breaking the record.

 <div id = 'race-3-wrapper'>
 <canvas id = 'race-3'></canvas>